Moderate Youth League: Ideology

 The modern Moderate Youth League are staunch supporters of capitalism, deregulation and lower taxes.
 They also adhere to individualism, which extends to wide-reaching support for gay rights.
 The League supports free trade, free immigration and wants to abolish foreign aid.

 Like its opponents in the Swedish Social Democratic Youth League, the Moderate Youth League has suffered from divisions between different factions.
 The 1990s saw many battles between modernising neoliberals and conservatives.
 At the congress in Lycksele in 1992, Fredrik Reinfeldt, the former leader between 25 October 2003 – 10 January 2015 of Moderate Party, was elected chairman, defeating the neoliberal Ulf Kristersson.
 In recent years, however, the division have largely disappeared.
 With the Moderates becoming more cosmopolitan, the traditionalist Conservatives have all but disappeared.
 Gay rights were a source of division, but now almost all of the Moderate Youth League supports equal rights of marriage and adoption for homosexuals.
 A conservative fringe group, however, was formed – Young Conservative Moderates (Unga konservativa moderater) – but did not gain widespread membership.

 In foreign policy, MUF tends to support the United States, including the 2003 Iraq War and Swedish NATO membership.
-Chairwoman Tove Lifvendahl proudly wore an "I love Bush" shirt after George W. Bush's election in 2000, although she was quick to criticise him for the steel tariffs he later imposed.
+Chairperson Tove Lifvendahl proudly wore an "I love Bush" shirt after George W. Bush's election in 2000, although she was quick to criticise him for the steel tariffs he later imposed.
 It is also strongly supportive of Israel.
 Though generally supportive of the European Union, the Youth League does not support Sweden adopting the euro.